CHI-CityTech/Blended-Reality-Performance-System/SeaChange360/Testing/Fabrics/Procedures/Setup.md

 - **Projection content**: Test patterns (brightness, contrast, color) and sample images

 ### Camera Equipment
+Note: Cameras used may be iPad or iPhone devices.
+We will do some testing of this.
 - **Cameras** (2)
   - Resolution: [e.g., 1080p or 4K]
   - Capable of simultaneous recording